AhmadAiman2013/yyc_events/README.md

 ```
 The static files will be generated and placed in the dist folder.

-(Repeat for npm, pnpm, and bun with respective commands.)
+(Repeat for yarn, pnpm, and bun with respective commands.)